awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced.md

 For a web server environment to be considered healthy, each instance in the environment or batch must pass 12 consecutive health checks over the course of two minutes\.
 For a worker tier environment, each instance must pass 18 health checks\.
 Before the command times out, Elastic Beanstalk doesn't lower an environment's health status when health checks fail\.
 If the instances in the environment become healthy within the command timeout, the operation succeeds\.

-### HTTP Requests<a name="health-enhanced-factors-requests"></a>
+### HTTP requests<a name="health-enhanced-factors-requests"></a>

 When no operation is in progress on an environment, the primary source of information about instance and environment health is the web server logs for each instance\.
 To determine the health of an instance and the overall health of the environment, Elastic Beanstalk considers the number of requests, the result of each request, and the speed at which each request was resolved\.

 On Linux\-based platforms, Elastic Beanstalk reads and parses web server logs to get information about HTTP requests\.
 On the Windows Server platform, Elastic Beanstalk receives this information [directly from the IIS web server](health-enhanced-metrics-server-iis.md)\.

 Your environment might not have an active web server\.
 For example, the Multicontainer Docker platform doesn't include a web server\.
 Other platforms include a web server, and your application might disable it\.
 In these cases, your environment requires additional configuration to provide the [Elastic Beanstalk health agent](#health-enhanced-agent) with logs in the format that it needs to relay health information to the Elastic Beanstalk service\.
-See [Enhanced Health Log Format](health-enhanced-serverlogs.md) for details\.
+See [Enhanced health log format](health-enhanced-serverlogs.md) for details\.

-### Operating System Metrics<a name="health-enhanced-factors-healthcheck"></a>
+### Operating system metrics<a name="health-enhanced-factors-healthcheck"></a>

 Elastic Beanstalk monitors operating system metrics reported by the health agent to identify instances that are consistently low on system resources\.

-See [Instance Metrics](health-enhanced-metrics.md) for details on the metrics reported by the health agent\.
+See [Instance metrics](health-enhanced-metrics.md) for details on the metrics reported by the health agent\.

-## Health Check Rule Customization<a name="health-enhanced.rules"></a>
+## Health check rule customization<a name="health-enhanced.rules"></a>

 Elastic Beanstalk enhanced health reporting relies on a set of rules to determine the health of your environment\.
 Some of these rules might not be appropriate for your particular application\.
 A common case is an application that returns frequent HTTP 4xx errors by design\.
 Elastic Beanstalk, using one of its default rules, concludes that something is going wrong, and changes your environment health status from OK to Warning, Degraded, or Severe, depending on the error rate\.
 To handle this case correctly, Elastic Beanstalk allows you to configure this rule and ignore application HTTP 4xx errors\.
-For details, see [Configuring Enhanced Health Rules for an Environment](health-enhanced-rules.md)\.
+For details, see [Configuring enhanced health rules for an environment](health-enhanced-rules.md)\.

-## Enhanced Health Roles<a name="health-enhanced-roles"></a>
+## Enhanced health roles<a name="health-enhanced-roles"></a>

 Enhanced health reporting requires two roles—a service role for Elastic Beanstalk and an instance profile for the environment\.
 The service role allows Elastic Beanstalk to interact with other AWS services on your behalf to gather information about the resources in your environment\.
 The instance profile allows the instances in your environment to write logs to Amazon S3\.

 When you create an Elastic Beanstalk environment in the Elastic Beanstalk console, the console prompts you to create an instance profile and service role with appropriate permissions\.
 The EB CLI also assists you in creating these roles when you call eb create to create an environment\.

 If you use the API, an SDK, or the AWS CLI to create environments, you must create these roles in advance, and specify them during environment creation to use enhanced health\.
-For instructions on creating appropriate roles for your environments, see [Service Roles, Instance Profiles, and User Policies](concepts-roles.md)\.
+For instructions on creating appropriate roles for your environments, see [Service roles, instance profiles, and user policies](concepts-roles.md)\.

-## Enhanced Health Events<a name="health-enhanced-events"></a>
+## Enhanced health events<a name="health-enhanced-events"></a>

 The enhanced health system generates events when an environment transitions between states\.
 The following example shows events output by an environment transitioning between **Info**, **OK**, and **Severe** states\.